wangonya/wangonya.com/content/blog/testing-click-with-pytest.md

   - pytest
 ---

-It\'s good practice to, as much as possible, write tests for your code.
+It's good practice to, as much as possible, write tests for your code.
-If you\'re working with Python, [pytest](https://pytest.org/en/latest/)
-makes the process of writing and running tests much smoother.
-I wrote a few posts some time back on getting started with testing with pytest, so if you\'re completely new to it, you might want to take a look at them:
+If you're working with Python, [pytest](https://pytest.org/en/latest/) makes the process of writing and running tests much smoother.
+I wrote a few posts some time back on getting started with testing with pytest, so if you're completely new to it, you might want to take a look at them:

 - [Getting started with
   pytest](https://wangonya.com/blog/getting-started-with-pytest/)